 In particular, we will be interested in the case where $\widehat{\Zed}^+_E(z)$ itself is a mock modular form of weight $0$.
-This arises when one can choose $M_E(z)$ to be identically zero.
+This arises when the canonical $M_E(z)$ is identically zero.
 The following proposition gives sufficient conditions for this to occur.

 \begin{lemma} Let $E$ be an elliptic curve of conductor $N$ with modular parametrization $\phi_E: X_0(N) \rightarrow E$.
 If the modular degree $\deg(\phi_E)$ is $1$, then $\widehat{\Zed}^+_E(z)$ does not have poles in the upper half-plane. \end{lemma}